Skip to content

 8. restart qgtm-api

-If the import or health check fails, the workflow rolls the droplet back to the previous git commit and restarts qgtm-api.
+If the import, API health, or deep daemon health check fails, the workflow rolls the droplet back to the previous git commit and restarts both qgtm-api and qgtm-daemon.

 Step 4: Runtime Services